knolleary/pubsubclient/tests/README.md

 The test suite _does not_ run an MQTT server - it is assumed to be running already.

     $ python testsuite.py

 A summary of activity is printed to the console.
 More comprehensive logs are written to the `logs` directory.

 ## What it does

-For each example sketch, `sketch.ino`, the suite looks for a matching test case `testcases/sketch.py`.
+For each sketch in the library's `examples` directory, e.g. `mqtt_basic.ino`, the suite looks for a matching test case `testcases/mqtt_basic.py`.

 The test case must follow these conventions:
  - sub-class `unittest.TestCase`